thomasverleye/iaap/6-disability-etiquette.md

 **Say "Hello"** and ask how they are doing, as a neutral question.
 If they don't ask for any help this probably don't need any help.

 ## Service Animals
-Don't pet, feed, play, distract service animals.
-They may become less controllable which might become a problem and dangerous in some cases.
+**Don't pet, feed, play, distract service animals.** They may become less controllable which might become a problem and dangerous in some cases.

 Sidenote, just don't pet animals you don't know at all.
 Always ask a owner first if they can pet their animal.
 They can have issues and react in a less friendly as you may expect.

+## Assistive Technologies
+**Never touch, lean on, or pick up a person's assistive device.** It's part of the personal space of the person.

+## Everyone Is Different
+The ettiquettes discussed are the "preferred" but everyone has their own interpretation.
+Some people interpret "handicapped" offensive, other don't bother the term.

+**When in doubt, ask the person.**